 Video: powers of bailiffs, enforcement of court decisions, rights of a claimant

-Rights and obligations of bailiffs-executors
+Rights and obligations of bailiffs

 The bailiff is obliged to take all possible measures in accordance with Russian legislation: